 It’s easy to forget that, before we had fancy HD graphics and several gigs of storage space for games, words on a screen sufficed.
-In the early days, before graphical games, you would have text-based adventures that unfolded similar to a choose-your-own-adventure story.
+In the early days, before graphical games, you would have text-based adventures that unfolded similarly to a choose-your-own-adventure story.
 In fact, making a text-based game is an advisable first game project undertake.
 Since you don’t have to worry about graphics and lots of programming, you can focus in on creating a believable narrative with in-depth dialogue trees and choices.

 As a result, Quest is a surprisingly intuitive and simple text-game creator to use.
 The interface is free of clutter and it’s designed in a way that makes sense from a game-creation point of view.
-If you’d like to create story for others to get involved with and want to keep things as basic as possible.
+If you’d like to create a story for others to get involved with and want to keep things as basic as possible.
 Quest is a great place to start, and it can even be used entirely in your browser.

 Price: Completely Free

 Publishing Platform: Flash

 Out of all the entries on this list, Flixel is one of the most flexible, but the nature of the program is relatively dated.
 Since Flixel is designed for making 2D Flash games, its use isn’t quite as flexible.
 For example, iOS devices don’t support Flash at all and it can be a pain to get everything working on some platforms.
 In fact, the image shown above is of a game called Canabalt, a very popular endless runner that was made in just about 5 days with the program.

 In regards to the program itself, it’s actually quite easy-to-use and learn.
 Within a few weeks you could have a working game up and running and within a few more weeks, you could have something truly great.
 Experience in any type of C programming language and prior object-based programming knowledge will go a long way but isn’t absolutely necessary.
 There are a good number of tutorials out there and a decently sized community, so learning the program could be worth your time.

 8) Adventure Game Studio